github/docs/content/authentication/troubleshooting-ssh/error-permission-denied-publickey.md

   {% data reusables.desktop.windows_git_for_windows_turn_on_ssh_agent %}

-  {% tip %}
+  {% note %}

-**Tip**: Above commands are executed to start the `ssh-agent` manually in your enviornment.
+**Note**: Above commands are executed to start the `ssh-agent` manually in your enviornment.
 If the commands fail, please check the relevant documentation for your environment to start `ssh-agent`

-  {% endtip %}
+  {% endnote %}

-2. Verify that you have a private key generated and loaded into SSH.
+1. Verify that you have a private key generated and loaded into SSH.

    ```shell
    $ ssh-add -l -E sha256